Zsailer/calpolythesis/README.md

 This repository includes my final thesis paper on "Dielectric Spectroscopy of Liquid Crystals" as a physics undergraduate at California Polytechnic State University, San Luis Obispo.
 It includes the all data files, figures, code, IPython notebooks, and final PDF paper (written in Latex).
-The hope in posting this to Github is that it will promote open science, as every bit of my project and research is available online.
+The hope in posting this to Github is that it will promote open science, as every bit of my project and research is available under this repository.

-The links below lead to the raw json file that can be pasted into the IPython notebook's [NbViewer]()
+The links below use NbViewer to convert the raw json files into viewable notebooks in the browser.

 #### Table of Contents ####